cybertraining-dsc/reu2022/project/graphics/python-graphics.md

 The pie chart is a graph that visually displays multiple quantities of data as a proportion to the total amount, represented as the whole circle, with each quantity shown as a proportional slice of it.
-Matplotlib has the ability to display data through a pie chart as a figure after data is inputted.
+Matplotlib can display data through a pie chart as a figure after data is inputted.
-The command plt.pie takes in many parameters.
-Here are some of the parameters used in plt.pie, from matplotlib API online, not all of them are shown here.
+The command `plt.pie` takes in many parameters.
+Here are some of the parameters used in `plt.pie`, from matplotlib API online, not all of them are shown here.

 ```python